QUOTA: Quantifying Objects with Text-to-Image Models for Any Domain: Preliminaries

+with \( g_{\text{cnt}}(x, c) \) representing the estimated number of objects in the generated image.
+To maintain the semantic integrity of the image, a CLIP-based regularization is used:

+IoCo iteratively updates a learnable counting token \( e_{\text{cnt}} \) to adjust the model’s internal representation of quantity:

-\textbf{Meta-Learning.} Meta-learning aims to build models capable of quickly adapting to new tasks with limited data by utilizing prior experiences across various tasks~\cite{finn2017model}.
-Let $\Dc$ represent a meta-training dataset composed of training and validation sets across a range of tasks $\Tc$, i.e., $\Dc = \{ \{D_i^\text{tr}, D_i^\text{val} \} \}_{i \in \Tc}$, where $D_i^\text{tr}$ and $D_i^\text{val}$ are the training and validation datasets for the $i$-th task.
-Meta-learning can be formulated as a bi-level optimization problem:
+\textbf{Meta-learning for domain generalization.} In this work, meta-learning aims to develop models capable of rapidly adapting to new tasks with limited data by leveraging knowledge from multiple tasks~\cite{finn2017model}.
+In the context of domain generalization, meta-learning seeks to train models that generalize well to unseen domains by simulating domain shifts during training~\cite{li2018learning}.
+Let $\mathcal{S}$ represent a training dataset comprising training and validation sets across various source domains $\mathcal{S}$, i.e., $\mathcal{S} = \{\mathcal{S} ^{\text{tr}}, \mathcal{S} ^{\text{val}}\}$, where \( \mathcal{S}^{\text{tr}} \) and \( \mathcal{S}^{\text{val}} \) are disjoint subsets of the source domain set \( \mathcal{S} \), with the former used for training and the latter for validation.
+The meta-learning process for domain generalization can be formulated as a bi-level optimization problem:

-where $\mathcal{L}_{\text{val}}$ and $\mathcal{L}_{\text{train}}$ represent the validation and training losses for the upper- and lower-level optimizations, respectively.
-In this setup, $\theta_i$ denotes the task-specific parameters for the $i$-th task, while $\phi$ are the meta-parameters shared across tasks.
-The lower-level optimization (Eq.~\eqref{eq:bilevel-2}) adapts task-specific parameters $\theta_i$ for each task using the meta-parameters $\phi$ and the task-specific training set $D_i^\text{tr}$.
-Meanwhile, the upper-level optimization (Eq.~\eqref{eq:bilevel-1}) aims to find meta-parameters $\phi$ that minimize the aggregated validation loss across tasks based on the optimized task-specific parameters $\hat{\theta_i}(\phi)$.
-Our work leverages this meta-learning framework to achieve domain-generalizable object quantification in text-to-image diffusion models, employing a dual-loop optimization approach to refine style-invariant prompts across diverse domains.
+where $\mathcal{L}_{\text{val}}$ and $\mathcal{L}_{\text{train}}$ denote the validation and training losses at the upper and lower levels, respectively.
+Here, ${\theta_{s^{\text{tr}}}}$ represents the domain-specific parameters for source domain $s^{\text{tr}}$, and $\phi$ denotes the shared meta-parameters.
+The lower-level optimization (Eq.~\eqref{eq:bilevel-2}) adapts $\theta$ to each source domain using the training set $\mathcal{S}^{\text{tr}}$ and the meta-parameters $\phi$.
+The upper-level optimization (Eq.~\eqref{eq:bilevel-1}) updates $\phi$ by minimizing the combined validation loss across source domains for the optimized domain-specific parameters ${\theta_{s^{\text{val}}}^*}$.
+During testing, the trained model is evaluated on data from unseen target domains $\mathcal{T}$, which were not accessible during training.
+The goal is to assess the model's ability to generalize to these novel domains without additional fine-tuning.